artandmath/AssetManager/README.md

 ## Known issues with prototype
 - Any cell can be updated when we really only want to update items within one column.
 - For example, click a row, modify a cell, evey token is written and you've killed your asset.
 - Undo is performed with a sledgehammer.
-It's Apple Shake level stable.
+It's Apple Shake-level stable.
-- Pieces of code from node_table are still littered in the prototype.
+- Pieces of code from node_table are littered throughout the prototype.
 The comments within the code will likely be incorrect.
 - Probably won't work with Microsoft Windows.
 - Won't work with url paths "smb://" etc